SeldonIO/seldon-core/doc/source/servers/mlflow.md

       replicas: 1
 ```

-7. get predictions from the deployed model
+- get predictions from the deployed model using REST

 ```python
 import json